Evertras/bubble-table/README.md

   table.NewRow(table.RowData{
     columnKeyID:          "def",
-    // This row is missing the Name column, so it will simply be blank }),
+    // This row is missing the Name column, so it will use the supplied missing
+    // indicator if supplied when creating the table using the following option:
+    // .WithMissingDataIndicator("<ない>") (or .WithMissingDataIndicatorStyled!)
+  }),

   // We can also apply styling to the row or to individual cells